fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADSpCredential.md

 ```

 ## DESCRIPTION
-The **New-AzureRmADSpCredential** cmdlet can be used to add a new credential or to roll credentials for a service principal.
+The **New-AzureRmADSpCredential** cmdlet adds a new credential or to roll credentials for a service principal.
 The service principal is identified by supplying either the object id or service principal name.

 ## EXAMPLES